auto-mat/do-prace-na-kole/README.md

 Launching the development webserver
 ------------------------------------

-And in another window launch the development webserver
+In another window launch the development webserver

     $ sudo docker exec -it dopracenakole_web_1 bash
     $ python3 manage.py runserver 0.0.0.0:8021

+Clone and launch the front end server according to its own docs: https://github.com/auto-mat/do-prace-na-kole-frontend